 The quality of service your car receives is going to benefit you for a number of reasons.
 First and foremost your car is safe to drive, you’ll also avoid costly repairs caused by faults and failure, and cars that have a detailed service history generally retain their value.
 This means more money in your pocket when you come to sell it or more money off your next car if you part exchange.

-When choosing who to service your car, there are a few questions you should consider if want to know whether or not you’ll get value for money.
+When choosing who to service your car, there are a few questions you should consider to determine whether or not you’ll get value for money.
 How much do you charge for a service?
 What is included in the cost of a service?
 Do you use genuine automotive parts for repairs?
 Who will service my car?

 Likewise, a competent, accredited mechanic should be responsible for servicing your car.
 This should give you confidence that the service checks and any additional work carried out is done to the best professional standards.
 At Stoneacre all our service technicians are manufacturer trained and DVSA-approved to service and test vehicles to the highest standards of safety and performance.